 Any information related to a natural person or ‘Data Subject’, that can be used to directly or indirectly identify the person.
 It can be anything from a name, a photo, an email address, or bank details to posts on social networking websites, medical information, or a computer IP address.

 Personal data plays a huge part in society and the economy.
 It is essential that people have—and know they have—control and clarity over how their data is used, are protected by any organization they interact with, and that organizations are given clear guidelines to protect all personal data.

 FastSpring Compliance with the GDPR

-FastSpring is dedicated to becoming fully compliant with the EU General Protection Regulation.
+FastSpring is fully compliant with the EU General Protection Regulation.
 Our ecommerce platform is capable of conducting business with all EU-based customers online store.
 FastSpring also complies with the EU-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.

 The way consumers think about their personal data is changing and evolving.
 Businesses are being held accountable for keeping up with emerging trends and regulation.Read More Blog Post

 There has been a 42% increase in the number of internet users worldwide.
 Our in-house Data Protection Officer, Matt Loos, reviews the General Data Protection Regulation.Read More Documentation

 Although FastSpring is fully compliant with GDPR requirements, your company may have separate obligations under the GDPR, and FastSpring cannot provide legal advice on this or other subjects.
 Read the docs”Read the Docs